maizzle/maizzle.com/content/docs/configuration/components.md

 Type: Object\
 Default: `{/*custom object*/}`

-Object to configure `posthtml-expressions`.
+Object to configure how expressions are handled in components.

-By default, Maizzle passes your config variables and the contents of your `build.posthtml.expressions` object to it, so that you have them all available inside your&nbsp;components.
+Maizzle passes your config variables and the contents of your `build.expressions` object to it, so that you have them all available inside your&nbsp;components.

 ## plugins